vegaprotocol/documentation/versioned_docs/version-v0.50.2/tools/vega-wallet/cli-wallet/latest/create-wallet.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 To download Vega Wallet and create your wallet, follow the step-by-step instructions below.
 This software a work-in-progress and is frequently updated.
-These instructions cover version 0.14, the latest release.
+These instructions cover version 0.14 and newer.

 Note: If you are looking for instructions for connecting your hardware wallet to MetaMask, see [MetaMask's guide](https://metamask.zendesk.com/hc/en-us/articles/360020394612-How-to-connect-a-Trezor-or-Ledger-Hardware-Wallet).